dustinpfister/blog_posts/_posts/js-fetch.md

 If you are concerned about support for older browsers, then a polyfill for fetch will have to be used, or just do things the old fashion way with XMLHttpRequst as any polyfill will likely use just that.
 A popular polyfill for fetch can be found on github here at [github](https://github.com/github/fetch).

-Another optiin would be to just not use feath at all and chose or make an http cleint, which is what I would often do rather than using fetch when it comes to working on an actual project where I will need to script http requests.
+Another option would be to just not use fetch at all and chose or make an http client, which is what I would often do rather than using fetch when it comes to working on an actual project where I will need to script http requests.

 ## 3 - Conclusion

 So fetch is a new standard for preforming http requests that can be used in modern browsers, and maybe it is a little easier to use compared to the traditional XMLHttpRequest method.
 Still when it comes to worrying about browser support I still know that I will get my code to work on a wider range of clients by using the tried yet true XMlHttprequest over fetch.
+For this reason I often choose to go with XMLHttprequest over fetch when making my own http client, something that I find myself doing now and then when it comes to vanilla JavaScript projects.
+If you would like my take on [XMLHttpRequest I of course wrote a post on that one for what it is worth](/2018/03/28/js-xmlhttprequest/).

 In addition I would not say that fetch is a replacement for various user space http clients that wrap XMlhttprequest rather then that of fetch.
 If a client is designed right there is a potential to get a best of both world situation between browser support and supporting later features like promises.